Fan-extensions in fragile matroids: A finite case-check theorem

 \begin{proposition} Let $N'$ be a matroid in \mcal{M} such that $(e_{1},e_{2},e_{3},e_{4})$ is a fan of $N'$ with $e_{2}$ as a rim element, and $N'/e_{2}\ba e_{3}=N$.
 Then $N'$ is $3$\dash connected. \end{proposition}

 \begin{proof} Because $N'$ has $N$ as a minor, it is $3$\dash connected up to series and parallel sets, so it is connected.
 In particular, it has no loops or coloops.
 If $e_{2}$ is in a parallel pair, then $N'/e_{2}$ has $N$ as a minor and a loop, which is impossible.
-If $e_{1}$ is in a series pair, then orthogonality requires that the pair is contained in $\{e_{1},e_{2},e_{3}\}$, so this set is a codependent triangle in $N'$, a contradiction to \Cref{lasso}.
-Similarly, if $e_{3}$ is in a series pair, then $N'\ba e_{3}$ has $N$ as a minor and a coloop.
-If $e_{3}$ is in a parallel pair, then the triad $\{e_{2},e_{3},e_{4}\}$ contains a parallel pair, which is impossible.
-We have shown that $e_{2}$ and $e_{3}$ are in no series or parallel pair, and as $N=N'/e_{2}\ba e_{3}$ is simple and cosimple, it follows that $N'$ is simple and cosimple.
+If $e_{2}$ is in a series pair, then orthogonality requires that the pair is contained in $\{e_{1},e_{2},e_{3}\}$, so this set is a codependent triangle in $N'$, a contradiction to \Cref{lasso}.
+By a dual argument, $e_{3}$ is not contained in any series or parallel pair in $N$.
+As $N=N'/e_{2}\ba e_{3}$ is simple and cosimple, it follows that $N'$ is simple and cosimple.

 Assume $N'$ is not $3$\dash connected.
 As it is connected, we can let $(X,Y)$ be a $2$\dash separation.
 Since $N'$ is simple and cosimple, it follows that $|X|,|Y|\geq 3$.
 If $X\cap \{e_{2},e_{3}\}$ and $Y\cap\{e_{2},e_{3}\}$ are both non-empty, then $(X-\{e_{2},e_{3}\},Y-\{e_{2},e_{3}\})$ is a $2$\dash separation in $N$, a contradiction.
 Therefore we can assume $e_{2},e_{3}\in X$.
 If $|X|>3$, then $(X-\{e_{2},e_{3}\},Y)$ is a $2$\dash separation in $N$.
 Therefore $|X|\leq 3$.
 If $|E(N)|=4$, then $N$ is isomorphic to $U_{2,4}$, contradicting the hypothesis that it is not a whirl.
 Hence $|E(N')|=|E(N)|+2\geq 7$, so $|Y|\geq 4$.
 Now $(X\cup\{e_{1},e_{4}\},Y-\{e_{1},e_{4}\})$ is a $2$\dash separation in $N'$ that induces a $2$\dash separation in $N$, so we have a contradiction that completes the proof. \end{proof}